ClaimID formulas

 D.3 Trade — Arrival & QA (TRADE.ARRIVAL_QA.v1)

-Identity = ASN, DC id, time bucket
+Identity = ASN, DC id, time bucket (to the hour, unless schema says otherwise).

 D.4 Tokens — Energy (1 MWh) (TOKENS.ENERGY.MWH.v1)